-- AMP – AMP stands for Acronym Mobile Pages.
+- AMP – AMP stands for Accelerated Mobile Pages.
 It’s an open-source project for publishers to create content suitable to load faster on mobile devices.

 - Analytics – analytics contains a batch of data about a Website and its users.
 Webmasters use such data to improve Website experience.

 - Anchor Text – anchor text is the clickable words of a hyperlink text.
 Anchor text appears highlighted that you can click on to open the target Webpage.